Important information about coronavirus (COVID-19).

-Some breast cancer cells need estrogen and/or progesterone (female hormones) to grow.
+Some breast cancer cells need estrogen and/or progesterone (hormones in the body) to grow.
 Hormone therapy slows or stops the growth of these tumors by preventing the cancer cells from getting the hormones they need to grow.

-In some postmenopausal women, hormone therapy may be used before surgery (called neoadjuvant hormone therapy) to try and shrink a tumor enough that a lumpectomy becomes an option to a mastectomy.
+In some postmenopausal women, hormone therapy may be used before surgery (called neoadjuvant hormone therapy) to try and shrink a tumor enough so a lumpectomy becomes an option to a mastectomy.

 Learn more about hormone therapies (including tamoxifen and aromatase inhibitors).